Pelvic pain

 Pelvic pain is pain in the area of the pelvis.
 Acute pain is more common than chronic pain.
 If the pain lasts for more than six months, it is deemed to be chronic pelvic pain.
 It can affect both the male and female pelvis.

 Common causes in include: endometriosis in women, bowel adhesions, irritable bowel syndrome, and interstitial cystitis.
-The cause may also be a number of poorly understood conditions that may represent abnormal psychoneuromuscular function.
+The cause may also be a number of poorly understood conditions that may represent abnormal psychoneuromuscular function, such as pelvic floor dysfunction.

 The role of the nervous system in the genesis and moderation of pain is explored.
 The importance of psychological factors is discussed, both as a primary cause of pain and as a factor which affects the pain experience.
 As with other chronic syndromes, the biopsychosocial model offers a way of integrating physical causes of pain with psychological and social factors.

 Terminology

 Pelvic pain is a general term that may have many causes, listed below.

-The subcategorical term urologic chronic pelvic pain syndrome (UCPPS) is an umbrella term adopted for use in research into urologic pain syndromes associated with the male and female pelvis.
+The sub-categorical term urologic chronic pelvic pain syndrome (UCPPS) is an umbrella term adopted for use in research into urologic pain syndromes associated with the male and female pelvis.
 UCPPS specifically refers to chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) in men and interstitial cystitis or painful bladder syndrome (IC/PBS) in women.

 Cause

 Genital pain and pelvic pain can arise from a variety of conditions, crimes, trauma, medical treatments, physical diseases, mental illness and infections.
-In some instances the pain is consensual and self-induced.
-Self-induced pain can be a cause for concern and may require a psychiatric evaluation.